A Catalyst for CHANGE

 Flint Community Schools using Title I funds to support the community school approach allows the District to coordinate efforts with community partners to address the social, emotional, and academic needs of the whole child.

-A whole child approach, which ensures that each student is healthy, safe, engaged, supported, and challenged, sets the standard for comprehensive, sustainable school improvement and provides for long-term student success.
+A whole child approach, which ensures that each student is healthy, safe, engaged, supported, and challenged, sets the standard for comprehensive, sustainable school improvement and provides for long-term scholar success.

 Web accessibility refers to the practice of making sure that everyone, regardless of any kind of disability, can visit your site to use your services.
 The Title I website has been optimized for the following (most commonly used) screen readers: